Kyvan/Work/PowerShell/Readme.txt

 softwareInstalled.ps1
 Gets trigered based on eventlogs when a new software is installed and sends an email with information about the software that was installed and who authorized the install

+disablePasswordExpirationForAll.ps1
+Disables passwords expiration for all users in an organization

+disablePasswordExpiration.ps1
+Disables password expiration for an individual user